bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/cancer/cnas/cna_installation.md

 # Lab Module 5 - Software Installation Instructions

 This page describes where to get and how to install the software used for this lab module.
+The table of contents of this page are:

 * [Installing Array Normalization Packages](#installing-array-normalization-packages)
 * [Installing Oncosnp](#installing-oncosnp)